 Dr. Fabrice DeClerck is the EAT Director of Science.
 In this role, Dr. DeClerck leads the development of EAT’s research and synthesis science.
-With the Stockholm Resilience Centre, EAT’s Science Secretariat, he works closely with EAT’s partners and programs as the interface between science and practice.
+He holds a joint position with the Alliance of Bioversity and CIAT of the CGIAR where he is a Senior Scientist.
+Fabrice is a member of the Earth Commission.
+He works closely with EAT’s partners and programs as the interface between science and practice.

 Dr. DeClerck’s professional background is in agricultural and environmental sciences with more than a decade focusing on sustainable development in Latin America, Africa, and South East Asia.
 His collaborations with the health and nutrition community date back to 2004 focusing on dietary and environmental health in the UN Sustainable Development Goals.
 Dr. DeClerck maintains a role as Senior Scientist at Bioversity International, a member center of the CGIAR.
 His engagements with EAT enable him to engage closely with UN Agencies such has FAO, UNDP, UNICEF and UNEP; progressive private sector partners; and individuals farmers and farming communities on the radical food transformation needed in support of human health and environmental sustainability.